DanielSeidman/ChenPipe1/docs/setup.md

 4. On the Run Selector page, you can select/deselect samples you'd like to include/exclude in your sample sheet by using the checkboxes.
 5. Once you are done selecting samples, click the `Metadata` button in the `Download` column in the table near the middle of the page.
 6. This will download a a comma separated file called `SraRunTable.txt`.
-7. Open the file in the editor of your choice, and add a column named `refGenome`.
+7. Open the file in the editor of your choice, and add a column named `ref_name`.
 In this column, enter the reference genome accession you want to use for every row in the sheet.
 8. Save the sample sheet, it is now ready to use.

 ### Using local data